Suggestions

 More article options

-Pre-proof, online 1 December 2025
+Available online 18 December 2025

-Timing matters: influence of vertebral augmentation timing on pain relief, cement leakage, and fracture progression in thoracolumbar vertebral compression fractures
+Timing matters: Influence of vertebral augmentation timing on pain relief, cement leakage, and fracture progression in thoracolumbar vertebral compression fractures

 Raquel Gutiérrez-Gonzáleza,b,